indiandvlpr/udichat-1/README.md

-# udchat
+# udichat
-simple messaging service for web, Android, Desktop.
+simple messaging service for Android with react native